dustinfarris/ember-django-adapter/README.md

 Installation
 ------------

-From within your Ember CLI application (must be >= 0.0.40), run the following:
+From within your Ember CLI application, run the following:

 ```console
 npm i --save-dev ember-django-adapter